Syria’s al-Sharaa accuses Israel of ‘exporting crises’ across region

 Syria’s al-Sharaa promises peace and unity in face of Israeli aggression

-Syrian president accuses Israel of fabricating threats to justify military actions across the region as he commits to holding elections within the next five years.
+Syrian president accuses Israel using pretexts to justify military actions across the region as he commits to holding elections within the next five years.

-Doha, Qatar – Syria’s President Ahmed al-Sharaa accused Israel of heightening regional tensions and fabricating external threats to divert attention from the “horrifying massacres” it has committed in Gaza.
+Doha, Qatar – Syria’s President Ahmed al-Sharaa accused Israel of stoking regional tensions to divert attention from the “horrifying massacres” it has committed in Gaza.

 Speaking to CNN’s Christiane Amanpour on Saturday during the Newsmaker Interview at the Doha Forum, al-Sharaa said Israeli leaders “often exports crises to other countries” as they increasingly invoke security pretexts to expand military action.